Woodhill, Queensland: Education

 Woodhill State School is a government primary (Prep-6) school for boys and girls at 6027 Mount Lindesay Highway (27.8929°S 152.9737°E).
 In 2018, the school had an enrolment of 211 students with 16 teachers (14 full-time equivalent) and 13 non-teaching staff (8 full-time equivalent).

+There are no secondary schools in Woodhill.
+The nearest government secondary schools are Beaudesert State High School in Beaudesert to the south-east and Flagstone State Community College in Flagstone to the north.